Yanyan07/Blackjack-App/README.md

 # Blackjack App
-Could you please organize the following "overview" for me?

 ## Overview
 * The Blackjack Game project is a web application that allows users to play the popular casino card game, Blackjack.
 The application utilizes the Spring Boot framework for the backend and React for the frontend.